lraj22/timecheck22/README.md

 # TimeCheck 22

+Ever wondered how much time is left in your class period?
+What about that assembly schedule that no one exactly remembers?

-TimeCheck 22 is a clock website to enable students & teachers to easily and effectively use the customizable clock to track the time as it passes during school.
+Keeping track of school schedules can be confusing, especially when a special schedule is active and no one knows exactly when each period starts and ends.
+TimeCheck 22 is a clock website/app to enable students & teachers to easily and effectively use the customizable clock to track the time as it passes during school.

 ## Features